What is your background?

 What is your function now?

-I am the Export coordinator of the group.
-I am in charge of the export back office of the whole group.
+of the export back office of the whole group.
 How does it work?
 Henri is travelling a lot to find new partners, get new deals and launch the Klubb lifts in many countries.
 And I handle the offers, register the orders and follow up into production to check and respect delivery terms.
 I am also in charge of managing new projects in export (new machines, or important deals to come out, by checking that we are respecting quality of the product and deadlines at different stages) so I am the keystone between production, the purchase department and design office, to coordinate all things together.
 I am also the first interface with our dealers for all questions they have (delivery terms, projects, all type of requests) and I follow carefully that they will have the correct answer on time.
 Satisfying our dealers is my first goal.

 I am responsible for one export assistant, and a new one will join my team in September.